Group Fairness by Probabilistic Modeling with Latent Fair Decisions

-For instance, the learner will not be incentivized to learn the relationship between $D_f$ and other features, and may assume the latent decision variable to be completely independent of the observed variables.
+For instance, the learner will not be incentivized to represent any dependence between $D_f$ and other features, and may return a model in which the latent decision variable is completely independent of the observed variables.
 This is clearly undesirable because we want to use the latent variable to make decisions based on feature observations.

 The independence assumptions of our proposed model are summarized as a Bayesian network structure in Figure~\ref{fig:fair-BN}.
 Note that the set of features $\Xs$ is represented as a single node, as we do not make any independence assumptions among the features.
 In practice, we learn the statistical relationships between these variables from data.
-This is in contrast to the latent variable model by \citet{calders2010three} which had a naive Bayes assumption among the non-sensitive features; i.e., variables in $\Xs$ are conditionally independent given the sensitive attribute $S$ and $D_f$.
+This is in contrast to the latent variable model in \citet{calders2010three} which had a naive Bayes assumption among the non-sensitive features.
 As we will later show empirically, such strong assumption not only affects the prediction quality but also limits the fairness guarantee, as it will hold only if the naive Bayes assumption is indeed true in the data distribution.